5 Year Combined BS/MS in Exercise Science & Athletic Training

 - ESPE 350 Laboratory Experiences in Exercise Physiology (3)

-NOTES: Students can waive ESPE201 if they show current CPR/AED for first Aid Certification.
+NOTES: Students can waive ESPE201 if they show current CPR/AED and first Aid Certification.
 Please see Department Chair for the appropriate courses.

 Exercise Science Cognates (10 hours)